aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.facades/pdfviewer/printdocumentwithsettings/_index.md

 ---
 title: PdfViewer.PrintDocumentWithSettings
 second_title: Aspose.PDF for .NET API Reference
 description: PdfViewer method.
 Prints the Pdf document with settings.
-If the document size does not correspond to page size it will be extended to fit page size
+If the document page size does not correspond to the printer paper size set the AutoResize property to determine whether a page will be extended/shrunk to fit the paper size
 type: docs
 weight: 330
 url: /net/aspose.pdf.facades/pdfviewer/printdocumentwithsettings/
 ---
 ## PrintDocumentWithSettings(PageSettings, PrinterSettings) {#printdocumentwithsettings}

 Prints the Pdf document with settings.
-If the document size does not correspond to page size, it will be extended to fit page size.
+If the document page size does not correspond to the printer paper size, set the [`AutoResize`](../autoresize/) property to determine whether a page will be extended/shrunk to fit the paper size.

 ```csharp
 public void PrintDocumentWithSettings(PageSettings pageSettings, PrinterSettings printerSettings)